 Seven institutional members contribute to the fund in 2022:

 - Kirby Institute, University of New South Wales, Sydney

 - Swiss Tropical Public Health Institute, Basel

 - Wesfarmers Centre for Vaccines and Infectious Disease (Telethon Kids Institute, Perth)

-Buttressing Coalition Fund Projects in 2020
+Buttressing Coalition Fund Projects

 - Dr Manuel Hetzel, Swiss Tropical and Public Health Institute